thyronea/ai1Health/README.txt

 All In 1 Health: A robust electronic health system

 To Do:
-- Delete images in folder when updated
-- Delete files and clear activity log when account is deleted
 - Send email confirmation when account is deleted
 - Dark Mode